 Kim has been working in the polar regions since 1991, initially as a research student at the Scott Polar Research Institute, University of Cambridge, UK.
 There she completed her M.Phil. on environmental protection in the Canadian Arctic before joining the Institute's Antarctic program, spending three seasons, two as leader, at a small temporary field camp in Antarctic Peninsula researching wildlife / human interactions for her Ph.D.
 Her work has led to several publications and presentations at international symposia.
 On completing her academic work Kim worked full-time leading expeditions to both the Arctic and the Antarctic, primarily onboard expedition cruise vessels.

 Janeen joined the IAATO Secretariat team in April 2013 and comes to the association with over 12 years of experience working for NGOs and trade associations in Washington, DC.
-She is responsible for the administration of IAATO working from the home office in Providence, Rhode Island.
+She is responsible for the administration of IAATO working from the home office in Newport, Rhode Island.

 Previously, she was the Senior Program Manager for international development projects at the International Reading Association where she was responsible for large-scale project development, management and implementation.
 She developed and managed multi-million dollar budgets for grant-funded projects for international donors, including USAID, UNDP, UNESCO, Ministries of Education, private foundations, and other international NGOs.
 She also worked for Pathfinder International, as part of the CATALYST Consortium Project, a USAID cooperating agency focused on reproductive health and family planning initiatives) where she backstopped and participated in the development of annual work plans and budgets for the Yemen field office.